Dikshan11/portfolio-simple-website/README.md

 🚀 Features -

-⭐Sbout Me and Contact sections.
+⭐About Me and Contact sections.

 ⭐Pure HTML and CSS – no frameworks or JavaScript.